iTwin/itwinjs-core/docs/learning/ui/framework/ToolSettings.md

 ## Default ToolSettings Provider

 Any Tool derived from Interactive tool can implement the method `supplyToolSettingsProperties` to supply an array of 'ToolSettingsPropertyRecord' objects that define the  property definitions and its position with a grid layout.
 The default ToolSettings provider will then automatically generate a type editor for the type of data required and show that editor in the row and column specified.
-Unless suppressed via an `EditorParams` a label will be generated using the `displayLabel` for the property and shown in the column to the left of the editor.
+Unless suppressed via an `EditorParams`, a label will be generated using the `displayLabel` for the property and shown in the column to the left of the editor.
 The editor can occupy multiple columns in the layout grid by specifying a `columnSpan` value in the properties editor position parameters.
 The default `columnSpan` value is 1.

 ### Informing Tool of property changes